torryatco/Redesign-spr25/readme.md

 It seems excessive to check the NY Times API every time we go to the home page.

-The localStorage and sessionStorage browser APIs let you preristently store data locally in the browser.
+The localStorage and sessionStorage browser APIs let you presistently store data locally in the browser.
 You use the storage APIs to store data that the browser can access later.

 Some examples include: